Obstructive syndrome in the elderly diagnosis. Bronchial obstruction syndrome (bronchospastic syndrome)

 short-acting theophylline preparations and their combinations.

 Short-acting b2 antagonists include Salbutamol (Ventolin), Fenoterol, etc. They are the drugs of choice for relieving acute obstruction.
-When applied through a nebulizer, they give a quick effect.
-Assign them 3 times a day.
+When used through a nebulizer, they give a quick effect.
+They are prescribed 3 times a day.

-With a severe obstructive attack, you can do inhalations with Ventolin through a nebulizer 3 times for one hour (every 20 minutes).
-This is the so-called "first aid therapy".
+In case of a severe obstructive attack, you can inhale Ventolin through a nebulizer 3 times for one hour (every 20 minutes).
+This is the so-called “emergency therapy”.

-Anticholinergic drugs (blockers of muscarinic M3 receptors) are also used.
+Anticholinergic drugs (muscarinic M3 receptor blockers) are also used.
 These include Atrovent (ipratroprium bromide).
 It is dosed from 8 to 20 drops through a nebulizer 3 times a day.

-In young children, the therapeutic effect of anticholinergic drugs is somewhat better than that of short-acting b2 antagonists.
-But their portability is somewhat worse.
+In young children, the therapeutic effect of anticholinergic drugs is slightly better than that of short-acting b2 antagonists.
+But their tolerability is somewhat worse.

-Combined preparations are widely used, which include agents that act on these two types of receptors.
+Combination drugs are widely used, which include agents that act on these two types of receptors.
 This is Berodual, which includes ipratroprium bromide and fenoterol.
 They act synergistically, which gives a good effect.
-Berodual is prescribed - 1 cap. per kg ( single dose) 3 p. per day.
+Berodual is prescribed - 1 drop. per kg ( single dose) 3 rub. per day.

-To positive moments include: rather high efficiency; low cost; ease of use;
+TO positive aspects include: fairly high efficiency; low cost; ease of use;

-On the negative side - a large number of side effects.
+On the negative side, there are a large number of side effects.

 The main reason that limits the use of aminophylline is the proximity of the therapeutic and toxic doses.
-This requires monitoring of the drug in the blood plasma (concentration of 8-15 mg per liter is optimal).
-Increasing the concentration of more than 16 mg per liter can lead to unwanted effects: nausea, vomiting, development of arrhythmia, tremor, agitation.
+This requires monitoring the drug in the blood plasma (concentration of 8-15 mg per liter is optimal).
+An increase in concentration greater than 16 mg per liter can lead to unwanted effects: nausea, vomiting, development of arrhythmia, tremor, agitation.

-It is especially necessary to carefully use aminophylline in children who take macrolides (the clearance of aminophylline slows down).At the same time, even therapeutic doses may lead to complications.
+It is especially necessary to use aminophylline with caution in children who take macrolides (the clearance of aminophylline slows down).At the same time, even therapeutic doses may lead to complications.

-Now eufillin belongs to the second-line drugs.
-It is used when there is no effect from short-acting b2 antagonists and anticholinergics.
-At severe attack obstruction, the drug is prescribed at a dose of 4-6 mg / kg every 6-8 hours.
+Now aminophylline is a second-line drug.
+It is used when there is no effect from short-acting b2 antagonists and anticholinergic drugs.
+At severe attack obstruction, the drug is prescribed at a dose of 4-6 mg/kg every 6-8 hours.

 3. Anti-inflammatory therapy.

-The purpose of this therapy is to reduce the activity of the inflammatory process in the bronchi.
+The goal of this therapy is to reduce the activity of the inflammatory process in the bronchi.

 Blocks H-1 histamine and alpha adrenergic receptors;